Manipur: Guv strongly condemns the attack on security forces

 During the barrage of arms attacks, one jawan died on the spot, and another succumbed to his injuries at the Regional Institute of Medical Sciences, Imphal.

 One of the seriously injured AR personnel was also rushed to the same hospital and has been receiving medical treatment at present.
-The bodies of the killed security personnel have been deposited at the RIMS hospital for post-mortem.
-The reports stated that a large reinforcement has been rushed to the area, and cordon and search ope
+The bodies of the killed security personnel have been sent to the RIMS hospital for post-mortem.